 Now, it’s impossible for me to imagine the story of my life today without the Bundibugyo chapter.

 Serge mission teams—especially in Africa—are in urgent need of Missionary Kid Teachers.
-Would you or someone you know be a great fit for the job?—forward this article or get in touch!
+Would you or someone you know be a great fit for the job?—share this article with a friend or begin a conversation with us about teaching opportunities!